simnarassak/RecommenderSystem/README.md

 ```python
 traindata,testdata=train_test_split(dataset,test_size=0.25)
 ```
-The algorithm is trained using train data.
-Prediction is made on test data using the train model.
-The algorithm gives an accuracy of 79.8%
+The model is developed using train data.
+Then a prediction test is done on the 25% test data.
+The test results shows that the model has an accuracy of 79.8%.

 ```python
 algorithm1.fit(traindata)